 Estimated Repair Cost for Furnace Error Code 228

-Before replacing the switch, your Aramendia Plumbing, Heating and Air Expert will check other parts of your furnace first.
-A handful of other issues can also generate the error code, like a blocked vent or cracked hose.
+Before replacing the switch, your Aramendia Plumbing, Heating and Air Expert will look at other parts of your furnace first.
+A handful of other issues can also generate the error code, like a clogged vent or cracked hose.

 If your pressure switch needs to be replaced, you can plan to pay between $40 to $350.

-If you need furnace repair, reach out to the professionals from Aramendia Plumbing, Heating and Air to check out the fault code and fix the situation to your standards.
+If you require furnace repair, reach out to the technicians from Aramendia Plumbing, Heating and Air to check out the fault code and fix the situation to your satisfaction.